 CVE-2026-6921

-A race condition exists within the GPU component of Google Chrome on Windows, affecting versions prior to 147.
+A race condition in the GPU component of Google Chrome on Windows allows for potential unauthorized access or system impact.

 Executive summary